 First of all, we need to understand how the Donut Chart works (this is also valid for the next visual the Tachometer) main principles are:

-Donut Chart begin in the Top middle part of the visual
+Donut Chart begins in the Top middle part of the visual

 They are sorted clockwise

-These two principles are visible on the images below:
+These two principles are visible in the images below:

-Base on this know we only have to select how we want to have our rotating chart showing.
+Base on this knowledge we only have to select how we want to have our rotating chart showing.